 We aim to develop inspired scientists capable of thinking across traditional disciplinary boundaries to take on the most complex problems of our time.

-Working in small teams over their first two years in Schmid College, students tackle grand challenges that fascinate them - from realizing unlimited renewable energy to explaining how the brain functions.
-In the process, they build a sophisticated intellectual foundation for the rest of their academic experience and career.
+Working in small teams over their first two years in Schmid College, students engage in the problems that fascinate them, from realizing unlimited renewable energy to explaining how the brain functions, and build a sophisticated intellectual foundation for the rest of their academic experience and career.

 + - What is a Grand Challenge?